Qazeer/InfoSec-Notes/Red_Team/OpSec_OperatingSystems.md

-It is recommended to set the system-wide `DNS` nameservers to `localhost`, in order to avoid leaking `DNS` requests (from the operating system, Web browsers, or security products) that may indicate an unusual traffic and generate alerts (from solutions such as `DarkTrace` or `Vectra`).
+It is recommended to set the system-wide `DNS` nameservers to `localhost`, in order to avoid leaking `DNS` requests (from the operating system, Web browsers, security products, ...) that may indicate an unusual traffic and generate alerts (from solutions such as `DarkTrace` or `Vectra`).

 Setting the `DNS nameservers` through the `/etc/resolv.conf` is not sufficient as the file is indirectly managed by the `systemd-resolved` service as well as